 How does Indiana define what an electric bike is?

-The state of Indiana defines ebikes as an electric assisted bicycle equipped with a motor of less than 750w.
+The state of Indiana defines ebikes as an electric assisted bicycle equipped with a motor of 750w or less.
 Electric bikes are classified as:

 - Class 1: eBikes equipped with a pedal-assist only motor which stops when the bike reaches 20 mph.